 - Is your serum B12 <500

-- Do you have chronic low white blood cell count (WCC), neutrophilis, lymphocytes?
+- Do you have chronic low white blood cell count (WCC), neutrophils, lymphocytes?

 - Do you have increased mean corpuscular volume (MCV) >90 (High red blood cell count)?

-- Do you have increased red blood cell distribution width (RDW) >13%?
+- You have increased red blood cell distribution width (RDW) >13%?

-- Do you have elevated homocysteine levels?
-Levels over 7-8 umol are considered high?
+- You have elevated homocysteine levels?
+Levels over 7-8 µmol/L are considered high?

-- Do you have vitamin B12 deficiency symptoms despite a normal serum B12 count such as poor hair condition, eczema or dematitis, mouth oversenitive to heat or cold, irritability, anxiety, tension, lack of energy, constipation, tender or sore muscles, pale skin.
-Homocysteine levels over 12 indicate B12 deficiency.
+- Do you have vitamin B12 deficiency symptoms despite a normal serum B12 count?
+Such as poor hair condition, eczema or dermatitis, mouth oversensitive to heat or cold.
+Irritability, anxiety, and tension.
+Further lack of energy, constipation, tender or sore muscles, pale skin?
+Homocysteine levels over 12 indicate a B12 deficiency.

 MTHFR Infertility & miscarriages

-One of the other indicators of having the MTHFR gene mutation is the inability to fall pregnant, a history of miscarriage or a family history of miscarriage.
-Folate or folic acid plays a significant role in pregnancy, developmental problems often result from the MTHFR gene because of an inability to use folate.
-If you have been trying to fall pregnant unsuccessfully, or you have had one or more miscarriages or you have a family history of miscarriages, get yourself tested for MTHFR.
+One of the other indicators of having the MTHFR gene mutation is the inability to fall pregnant.
+History of miscarriage or a family history of miscarriage.
+Folate or folic acid plays a significant role in pregnancy and developmental problems.
+Often result from the MTHFR gene because of an inability to use folate.
+If you have been trying to fall pregnant unsuccessfully.
+You have had one or more miscarriages or you have a family history of miscarriages, get yourself tested for MTHFR.

 Mental Illness & MTHFR symptoms

-People with the MTHFR gene mutation have a greater chance of becoming mentally ill, this is because the brain requires optimal functioning of folate, all vitamin B groups, amino acids, essential fatty acids and proper methylation to fuction properly.
-Those who experience any of the symptoms on this page related to metal health are strongly encouraged to test for the MTHFR gene mutation.
+People with the MTHFR gene mutation have a greater chance of becoming mentally ill.
+This is because the brain requires optimal functioning of folate.
+All vitamin B groups, amino acids, essential fatty acids, and proper methylation to function properly.
+Those who experience any of the symptoms on this page related to mental health.
+They are strongly encouraged to test for the MTHFR gene mutation.

-Depression, anxiety, mood swings, bipolar disorder, ADD, ADHD, suicidal, obsessive compulsive disorder, oppositional defiant disorder, learning difficulties, addicitive behaviour, schizophrenia
+Depression, anxiety, mood swings, bipolar disorder, ADD, ADHD, and suicidal thoughts.
+Further the obsessive-compulsive disorder, oppositional defiant disorder, learning difficulties, addictive behavior, schizophrenia

 Chances of having MTHFR

-As mentioned above populations who have the MTHFR gene defect are over 50% generally with some countries having higher rates than others which vary depending on ethnicity, this however is not a good measure due to the fact that many people have no idea where their genes come from originally.
-If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious disease.
+As mentioned above populations who have the MTHFR gene defect are over 50% generally.
+Some countries having higher rates than others which vary depending on ethnicity.
+However, is not a good measure.
+However due to the fact that many people have no idea where their genes come from originally.
+If you can relate to any of the symptoms on this page you should get tested.
+So that you know one way or the other, this is very important in preventing serious disease.

 Testing for MTHFR symptoms

-If you can identify with any of the above symptoms it is well worth your while getting tested, this can be done from your home.
+If you can identify with any of the above symptoms.
+In fact, it is well worth your while getting tested.
+This can be done from your home.
 See how to test for MTHFR gene mutations here.